sunfounder/3in1-kit/docs/source/basic_project/ar_ir_remote.rst

         #include <IRremote.h>

 #.
-Defines the Arduino pin to which the IR sensor's signal pin is connected and declares a variable to store the last decoded IR value.
+Defines the Arduino pin to which the IR sensor's signal pin is connected.

     .. code-block:: arduino

-        const int IR_RECEIVE_PIN = 11;  // Define the pin number for the IR Sensor String lastDecodedValue = "";  // Variable to store the last decoded value
+        const int IR_RECEIVE_PIN = 11;  // Define the pin number for the IR Sensor

 #.
 Initializes serial communication at a baud rate of 9600.
 Initializes the IR receiver on the specified pin (``IR_RECEIVE_PIN``) and enables LED feedback (if applicable).